FlorinMariusDrilea/live-sports-tracking-system/README.md

 private final ConcurrentHashMap<String, ScheduledFuture<?>> scheduledTasks = new ConcurrentHashMap<>();
 ```

-Used GitHub Copilot to generate unit tests especially for Controller / Service and Kafka classes to test functionality developed quicker.
+Used GitHub Copilot to generate unit tests and integration especially for Service and Kafka classes to test functionality developed quicker.
 Used to cover Status Updates, Scheduling Calls and error conditions in EventServiceIntegrationTests and EventServiceTest
 Sending Messages to kafka as well tested in KafkaProducerServiceTest (success and fail)

+ChatGPT was also used to review / improve the documentation before submitting it and
+also to review and improve the docker-compose.yaml file which is used to start a kafka instance.